hungnm11/hungnm11/README.md

 	2. Update Cart:
 	 • Enable users to update item quantities directly within the cart.
 	 • Automatically calculate and display the total price based on updated quantities.

+	3. Redis has added
+	 • Enabled get the prices API

 Features To-Do (Planned Enhancements)